-The Governance Framework for WSCB
+The Governance Framework

-The Board of Directors is the first line of accountability for WSCB.
+The Board of Directors is the first line of accountability for the board.
 As such, it is responsible for implementing a governance process, which facilitates the sound functioning of the organization.

-Board of Directors govern rather than manage.
-Governance is the act of establishing and providing stewardship of the organization.
-In this Guide, governance refers to the processes used by the Directors to provide overall direction to WSCB.
-These define the delegation of decision-making power and resources to conduct the Board of Directors' business, as well as the development of key policies and principal tools the organization will use to manage its performance.
+The Board of Directors governs rather than manages.
+Governance is the act of establishing and providing stewardship for the organization.
+In this Guide, governance refers to the processes used by the Directors to provide overall direction to the board.
+These define the delegation of decision-making power and resources to conduct the

+Board of Directors' business, as well as the development of key policies and principal tools the organization will use to manage its performance.